encode/django-rest-framework/docs/api-guide/serializers.md

 The [dynamic-rest][dynamic-rest] package extends the ModelSerializer and ModelViewSet interfaces, adding API query parameters for filtering, sorting, and including / excluding all fields and relationships defined by your serializers.

+## Dynamic Fields Mixin

+The [drf-dynamic-fields][drf-dynamic-fields] package provides a mixin to dynamically limit the fields per serializer to a subset specified by an URL parameter.

 ## HTML JSON Forms

 The [html-json-forms][html-json-forms] package provides an algorithm and serializer for processing `<form>` submissions per the (inactive) [HTML JSON Form specification][json-form-spec].
 The serializer facilitates processing of arbitrarily nested JSON structures within HTML.
 For example, `<input name="items[0][id]" value="5">` will be interpreted as `{"items": [{"id": "5"}]}`.

 [cite]: https://groups.google.com/d/topic/django-users/sVFaOfQi4wY/discussion